What is a self-assessment?

 Areas of improvement

-• I acknowledge that design thinking is not my expertise, and I will enroll in an online course to see how we can bring new ideas into our business.
+- I acknowledge that design thinking is not my expertise, so I will enroll in an online course to learn how we can incorporate new ideas into our business.

-• In regards to the challenge that we face with our web-app, I didn't manage to find a creative solution for the demands of our top client yet.
-I plan to organize a brainstorming session with the other developers in the team.
+- Regarding the challenge we face with our web app, I haven't found a creative solution for the demands of our top client yet.
+I plan to organize a brainstorming session with the other developers on the team.

-• I have mentioned we will run one creative sprint with the marketing team to refresh the design of our website.
-This didn't took happen already, however I will put a priority to make it happen the next month.
+- As I mentioned, we will run a creative sprint with the marketing team to refresh the design of our website.
+The sprint didn't take place yet.
+However, I will make it a priority to make it happen the next month.

 4. Punctuality & Attendance

-Attendance tracking is important within small and mid-sized business because it ensures that employees are showing up to work on time, it can save costs by preventing overtime, it helps with scheduling and payroll, and it can help improve productivity and employee morale.
+Attendance tracking is important in small and mid-sized businesses because it ensures that employees show up to work on time, saves costs by preventing overtime, helps with scheduling and payroll, and can improve productivity and employee morale.

 Strengths